winitzki/scall/tutorial/programming_dhall.md

   λ(k : a → b → c) →
     assert : flip b a c (flip a b c k) === k
 ```

-When this code is type-checked Dhall verifies that both sides of the assertion are equal _after computing their normal forms_.
+When this code is type-checked, Dhall will compute the normal forms for both sides of the given assertion and verify that those normal forms are equal.
-The code says that the normal forms must be computed inside the function's body (that is, under several layers of λ).
+The normal forms will be computed _inside_ the function's body (that is, under several layers of λ).
 To validate the assertion, Dhall first computes the normal form of `flip a b c k`.
-In that scope, the parameters `a`, `b`, `c`, `k` are not yet assigned, so their normal forms are just those parameters themselves.
+In that scope, the parameters `a`, `b`, `c`, `k` are not yet assigned, so their normal forms are just those parameters themselves, as free variables.
 So, the normal form of `flip a b c k` is the expression `λ(x : b) → λ(y : a) → k y x`.
 There is no further simplification that can be applied at that stage.